-- Specific details of the diagnosed health care need, allergy or relevant medication condition. - o Supporting documentation (if required). - o A recent photo of the child. - o Current medication and dosage prescribed for the child. - o If relevant, state what triggers the allergy or medical condition. - o First aid/emergency response that may be required from the Service. - o Any medication that may be required to be administered in case of an emergency. - o Further treatment or response if the child does not respond to the initial treatment. - o When to contact an ambulance for assistance. - o Contact details of the medical practitioner doctor who signed the plan. - o The date of when the plan should be reviewed. - A copy of the medical management plan will be displayed for Educators and staff to see to ensure the safety and wellbeing of the child, whilst ensuring the child's privacy by displaying only in an area generally only available to staff of the Service.

-• Educators and staff are updated immediately about any changes to a child's medical management plan.
+- Specific details of the diagnosed health care need, allergy or relevant medication condition. - o Supporting documentation (if required). - o A recent photo of the child. - o Current medication and dosage prescribed for the child. - o If relevant, state what triggers the allergy or medical condition. - o First aid/emergency response that may be required from the Service. - Any medication that may be required to be administered in case of an emergency. - Further treatment or response if the child does not respond to the initial treatment. - When to contact an ambulance for assistance. - o Contact details of the medical practitioner doctor who signed the plan. - o The date of when the plan should be reviewed. - A copy of the medical management plan will be displayed for Educators and staff to see to ensure the safety and wellbeing of the child, whilst ensuring the child's privacy by displaying only in an area generally only available to staff of the Service. - The Service must ensure the medical management plan remains current at all times. - Educators and staff are updated immediately about any changes to a child's medical management plan.